- Why are hackers interested in my computer?

 Why are hackers interested in my computer?

-So you think that your computer doesn't have anything a hacker would be interested in like credit card numbers, SSN's national defense or Trade secrets, nothing that a hacker could find useful.
-Does this mean that your computer won't be a target?
-Unfortunately NO. Even if there is nothing that a hacker might find directly useful, your computer can still be a target for several reasons:
+One may assume a Seton Hall computer doesn't have anything a hacker would be interested in like credit card numbers, national defense or trade secrets, but that doesn't mean the computer is not a target.
+Even if there is nothing that a hacker might find directly useful, a Seton Hall computer can still be a target for several reasons:

-- SHU University has a very high speed network.
-A hacker who gets access to a computer on our network can use that computer to launch denial of service (DoS) attacks from our network.
-Sophisticated Bot-net attacks are typically started like this and are growing at a rapid pace.
+- Seton Hall has a high speed network that allows a hacker with access to a computer on our network to launch denial of service (DoS) attacks from our network.
+Sophisticated bot-net attacks are typically started like this and are growing at a rapid pace.

 - Another common motivation for hacking into a computer system is to set up services on the system (such as IRC, P2P servers) for the individual's own use.
 By stealing resources in this way, the hacker does not affect any one particular user, but degrades service in a way that affects the system as a whole and by extension all users.